 Juneau, Alaska | ccsjuneau.org

-Catholic Community Service’s model volunteer program includes companionship visits, travel companionship, patient advocacy, home maintenance and safety checks, food preparation, technology support, and medical equipment delivery.
+Catholic Community Service’s model volunteer program (Friends of Seniors) includes companionship visits, patient advocacy, wake-up and evening check-ins, subsistence hunting and fishing, home and heat maintenance, light housekeeping, safety checks, food preparation, technology support, medical equipment delivery, mail maintenance, and pet assistance, using public safety precautions.
 CCS’s model reinforces Juneau’s strong community ties and supports older adults’ desire to live independently by easing the emotional and physical risks of isolation and bridging essential resource gaps in their community.
 CCS’s model creates mutuality between providing and giving care to address older community members’ reluctance to ask for and/or receive assistance, which often creates a significant risk to their health and independence.
 CCS serves rural, suburban, and tribal communities.

 New Mexico Caregivers Coalition (NMCC)

 Bernalillo, New Mexico | nmdcc.org

 The New Mexico Caregivers Coalition’s model focuses on Trainings and Interventions to serve Family Caregivers and Care Recipients throughout New Mexico.
 The trainings consist of relevant topic areas such as: Infection Prevention, Safe Transfer and Mobility, Opioid Overdose Concerns, and Online Safety and Identity Protection.
 The 60 – 90 minutes training will occur over the course of one or several days.
 All trainings are delivered virtually and online with participants recruited from different ethnic and racial groups, including Hispanics and Native Americans.
 Volunteers assist with the trainings and at times act as guest speakers during the trainings.
 NMCC serves urban, suburban, rural, and Tribal communities.